JoelNielsen/M-Code-and-Power-Query-Functions/README.md

 Another limitation of Excel Online is that Pivot Tables referencing multiple tables breaks/does not work; which is why most comparison functions are done on separate sheets to reduce the need for the user to understand what is going on in the background to compare tables.

 Please note: The conversion of PDF to excel table is incredibly taxing on most department-issued computers and will run CPU at 100% for many hours until it's converted.
 Probably don't do that.
+I'm looking for a more elegant way to do this conversion using more folding but condensing the current set of conversions down in a way that is less resource-intensive while retaining the desired output transormation is very complex and requires a ton of research.
+Might get to it at another stage as the state it exists in now is just as proof of concept.